mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 As I mentioned before, the way you assign build jobs to local or remote agents is via capabilities.
 An agent defines capabilities it has, a job declares capabilities it wants, and then Bamboo matches the two.

-If you are in total control of your CI setup and mobile team is the only one using your particular Bamboo server and all agents, you have all the power to set all the agents capabilities and then enforce a requirement that all build jobs created by you or your teammates must explicitly specify which capabilities they need.
+If you are in total control of your CI setup and mobile team is the only one using your particular Bamboo server and all agents, you have all the power to set all the agents' capabilities and then enforce a requirement that all build jobs created by you or your teammates must explicitly specify which capabilities they need.
 This way you'll harness the full power of distributed configuration, all build jobs will run only on the agents they really should run on.

 Another situation is when mobile CI is a new addition to company CI setup.
-There is already a CI server and few dozens of build agents and a lot of other teams using this CI configuration.
+There is already a CI server and few dozens of build agents and a lot of other teams using this CI setup.
 Lots of teams with lots of plans created over the years.

 Now imagine that you are adding your specialized Mac build agent to be used for Xcode builds only.
 You setup and configure remote Mac agent, connect it to the server and... all the other build plans start jumping on your Mac agent!
 That's because 99% of those plans declare no capabilities they require, they simply expect that all the agents are identical in terms of capabilities.
 And that works because all the agents are indeed identical clones.
 Well _were_ identical clones until a new Mac agent was added.